 Skin Cancer Check

-Australia’s high UV exposure means regular skin review is an important part of caring for your skin over time.
+Australia’s high UV exposure means regular skin observation and monitoring can be an important part of caring for your skin over time.

 At Ageless Clinics, qualified clinicians perform structured skin observations using dermoscopy and digital mole mapping to document moles and other visible lesions and to identify those that may require medical review by a GP or dermatologist.

-This is an observational and documentation service and does not include diagnosis, biopsy or treatment of skin cancer.
+This service is observational and documentation-based.
+It does not include diagnosis, biopsy or treatment of skin cancer.

 What the Appointment Involves